Article · Feb 13, 2026

 The Finalize Parents pass

-In Bubble’s workflow editor, the pattern is:
+In Bubble’s workflow editor:

 Backend workflow: finalize_parent